Individual lessons-Violin, Viola, Cello & Bass

 Individual lessons -violin

-Emily is finishing her Bachelor of Arts at UW-Superior, majoring in music with an education emphasis.
+Emily received a Bachelor of Arts at UW-Superior, majoring in music with an education emphasis.
 Piano is her primary instrument and violin her secondary.
 She has played violin with the Red Cedar Symphony Orchestra and the UW-S Orchestra.
-Emily also plays mandolin with a local bluegrass band called Northern Crossroads, and regularly plays folk, gospel, and fiddle tunes with her siblings in their family band.
+Emily also plays mandolin and regularly plays folk, gospel, and fiddle tunes with her siblings in their family band.

 During her high school years Emily was a student member of the NorthWoods String program, taking lessons and playing with the ensembles.
-She is excited to be back helping with the program.
+She is excited to continue to be teaching for the program.
 Emily enjoys teaching music and working with kids of all ages.